nicolewallace09/budget-tracker/README.md

 ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
 This project is an application that allows users to add expenses and deposits to their budget with or without a connection.
 If the user enters transactions offline, the changes will be reflected when they're brought back online.
-This application is deployed on Heroku.
+This application uses IndexDB, Service workers, and Web Manifest for offline functionality and is deployed on Heroku.

 ## Table of Contents
 * [Installation](#installation)